ChrisTrenkamp/goxpath/README.md

 # goxpath
-An XPATH implementation in Go.
+An XPath implementation in Go.

 Currently only supports abbreviated element names.
 More to come later.